TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 18/Psalms 18.31.md

 ---

-For who is God, save Jehovah?
-And who is a rock, besides our God,
+For who is God, except Yahweh?
+Who is a rock, besides our God,